Ed.D. – K-12 School Leadership

 Gain the expertise needed to lead with confidence.

-Presented from a Christian worldview, this specialty degree is supported by award-winning faculty in Virginia Beach.
+Presented from a Christian worldview, the Ed.D. – K-12 School Leadership program is supported by award-winning faculty in Virginia Beach.

 Please complete the Request Information form on this page to learn more about this program.

-The School of Education’s educational leadership and teacher preparation programs and the College of Arts and Science’s interdisciplinary studies program are awarded TEAC accreditation by the Inquiry Brief Commission of the Council for the Accreditation of Educator Preparation (CAEP) for a period of seven years, to 12/31/2023.
+The School of Education’s educational leadership and teacher preparation programs and the College of Arts and Science’s bachelor’s in education programs are awarded full national accreditation from the Council for the Accreditation of Educator Preparation (CAEP) for a period of seven years, to 12/31/2030.

 On completing the Ed.D. – K-12 School Leadership degree, you can: